How Tall Do You Need To Be To Dunk?

 So, if you are serious about increasing your vertical or getting your first dunk…

-I already did all the research for you, so you do not have to.
+I already did your research, so you do not have to.

 These programs are for beginners and experienced people in the vertical training world.